joshnuss/react-hooks-in-svelte/README.md

 Context in both frameworks are very similar.
 One difference is that context in Svelte is not reactive by default.
 To make it reactive, context data should be wrapped in a store.

 Another difference is that context in Svelte does not insert anything into the visual component tree.
-There is no `<Context.Provider>` element like in React.
+There is no `<Context.Provider>` element like in React, instead use the `setContext()` function.

 [React example](/use-context/react/src/App.js)<br/>
 [Svelte example](/use-context/svelte/src/App.svelte)